OPM/opm-reference-manual/docker/lo-ubuntu2204/README.md

 The scripts in this folder allows you to run LibreOffice version 7.5.9 inside a docker container.
-Currently, there are two scripts that can be used to run LibreOffice on a Linux host, see sections below for Windows and macOS.
+Currently, there are two scripts that can be used to run LibreOffice on a Linux host, see sections below for details on Windows and macOS.

+## Linux

-- `docker-soffic.sh` : This script runs LibreOffice the same way that you would use outside the container.
+- `docker-soffice.sh` : This script runs LibreOffice the same way that you would use outside the container.
 So running `./docker-soffice.sh main.fodt` will open the main document.
 - `start-container.sh` : This script will run LibreOffice as a daemon (a standalone background process that